cs4118/recitations/B-Sockets-ServerTesting/sockets-servertesting.md

 There are many other options, specified in the siege man page.
-These include `-t`, which specifies how long each user should run (as opposed to how many times), and `-f`, which specifies a file path that contains a list of urls to test.
+These include `-t`, which specifies how long each user should run (as opposed to how many times), and `-f`, which specifies a file path that contains a list of URLs to test.

 ### Additional guidance on testing/benchmarking